George McGovern 1972 presidential campaign: Eagleton controversy

 Though many people still supported Eagleton's candidacy, an increasing number of influential politicians and columnists questioned his ability to handle the office of Vice President.
 McGovern said he would back Eagleton “1000%”, and a Time magazine poll taken at the time found that 77 percent of the respondents said Eagleton's medical record would not affect their vote.
 Nonetheless, the press made frequent references to his 'shock therapy', and McGovern feared that this would detract from his campaign platform.
 The episode had placed McGovern in a "no-win" situation.
 If he kept Eagleton, the selection did not look good for the decision-making ability of the McGovern team, while if he removed Eagleton, he appeared to be weak and vacillating.

 McGovern subsequently consulted confidentially with preeminent psychiatrists, including Eagleton's own doctors, who advised him that a recurrence of Eagleton's depression was possible and could endanger the country should Eagleton become president.
 On August 1, Eagleton withdrew at McGovern's request.
 This perceived indecisiveness was disastrous for the McGovern campaign.

 A new search was begun by McGovern.
 Kennedy, Muskie, Humphrey and Ribicoff again declined the nomination, as did recent Democratic National Committee Chair and former Postmaster General Larry O'Brien and Florida Governor Reubin Askew.
-McGovern ultimately chose former United States Ambassador to France and former Peace Corps Director Sargent Shriver, a brother-in-law of John F. Kennedy and Ted Kennedy.
+McGovern ultimately chose former United States Ambassador to France and former Peace Corps Director Sargent Shriver, a brother-in-law of the Kennedy brothers and the husband of their sister Eunice.
 He was officially nominated by a special session of the Democratic National Committee.
 By this time, McGovern's poll ratings had plunged from 41 to 24 percent.